binsync/docs.binsync.net/docs/ui-guide.md

 On the bottom of the `Info Panel`, there is text on the right and left.
 ![](./img/manual1.png)

 The text on the left is your current Context, which we will explain in the [Context](#context) Tab section.

 The text on the right is the user you are connected as and the connection status, depicted with three colors:
-- Green: Connected to BinSync repo and Online
+- Green: Connected to a BinSync repo and able to pull and push to remote
-- Yellow: Connected to BinSync repo, not online (local only)
+- Yellow: Connected to a BinSync repo but unable to pull or push to remote (either because your repo has no remote or you have limited permissions on the remote repo)
 - Red: Not connected to a BinSync repo

 Yellow can occur when you create a local repo and don't connect a remote url to that repo.

 There are four tabs which separate the type of info you can get from BinSync: `Context`, `Functions`, `Globals`, `Activity`.
 Each tab has a table which you can right-click to do actions.

+**Note on addresses:** if you've loaded a binary with a base address offset, you may notice that the addresses of artifacts in your decompiler don't match those in the BinSync panel.
+By design, BinSync displays offset-normalized addresses.

 ### Context
 The Context tab is likely to be the tab you use the most.
 The Context tab is always associated with a context, which is the current function you are looking at.
 In the above image, I was looking at `mahaloz_main`.
 The context changes any time you click on a function.